 Following his tied tenth finish in the PGA Tour’s The Greenbrier event last week, the 21-year-old tied an 18-year-old record having shot 17 consecutive sub-70 rounds – America’s Bob Estes the only other man to achieve that feat since records began in 1983.

-Such remarkable consistency has seen the Oslo-born player, who is a remarkable 100 under par in his last seven starts, rise from 340th to 101st in the Official World Golf Ranking since he turned professional after the U.S. Open in June of this year.
+Such remarkable consistency has seen the Oslo-born player, who is 100 under par in his last seven starts, rise from 340th to 101st in the Official World Golf Ranking since he turned professional after the U.S. Open in June of this year.

 Although still in the infancy of his career, we can see Hovland strengthening his growing reputation with another good performance this week.